DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 * Planner - to creat a planner and controller
 * Model - Gradient-based learning of unknown RDDL parameters(non-fluents) in JAX.
 * Tuning - Bayesian hyperparameter tuning for JAX planners via rollouts.
+* Planner - Gradient-based planning and policy optimization for RDDL in JAX.
 ## Train and evaluate Agent
 To to this lets deep into the code:
 * this code take from the original repo pyRDDLGym_jax